carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-consumption.md

 ## Get Started with an OSS Package Repository

 If you want to get started and are looking to install packages on your Kubernetes cluster, checkout the [Packages](https://tanzucommunityedition.io/packages/) in [Tanzu Community Edition](https://tanzucommunityedition.io/).
-These packages are open sourced and the source code can be found on [GitHub](https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages).
+These are open source packages, and the source code can be found on [GitHub](https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages).
 You can add the Package Repository to your cluster by creating a PackageRepository CR.

 ```yaml
 ---